okikeSolutions/okikeSolutions/README.md

 ### ✨ A tiny manifesto

 > I like clean code, bold ideas, and products that feel like magic.
-> If that sounds like your vibe, let’s build something cool.
+> If that sounds like your vibe, let’s build something amazing.

 ## 📝 Latest blog posts